DNKpp/mimicpp/README.md

 Mock objects are explicitly defined as function objects, making them directly callable and overloadable.
 This design choice ensures that the framework remains extensible and straightforward to use.

-If you're curious to learn more, feel free to explore the [documentation](https://dnkpp.github.io/mimicpp/), check out the examples folder, or experiment with the framework online at [godbolt.org](https://godbolt.org/z/fYavvqfeM).
+If you're curious to learn more, feel free to explore the [documentation](https://dnkpp.github.io/mimicpp/) and the cheat-sheet of to the latest release.
+You can also check out the examples folder or experiment with the framework online at [godbolt.org](https://godbolt.org/z/fYavvqfeM).

 ### Core Design